sorainnosia/CordovaMudBlazor/readme.md

 @page "/index.html"
 ```
 * Build the solution and Publish CordovaMudBlazor.Server project into a folder, the output contains a wwwroot folder, copy all files in this folder into the Cordova www folder
+* Build the CordovaMudBlazorPatch project and copy the output (exe, dll, and json files) to the root of the Cordova project

 Run the command
 ```